2013 Ashes series

 The 2013 Ashes series (known as the Investec 2013 Ashes Series for sponsorship reasons) was a series of Test cricket matches contested between England and Australia for the Ashes.
 It formed part of the 2013 Australian tour of England, which also included the 2013 ICC Champions Trophy, five One Day Internationals and two Twenty20 Internationals.

 The 2013 series was the first of two back-to-back Ashes series.
 With the intent of breaking the cycle of Ashes series being held directly before Cricket World Cups, the Ashes were brought forward in the schedule by one year, starting with the 2013–14 series in Australia.

 England won the series 3–0, with wins at Trent Bridge, Lord's and the Riverside Ground; the matches at Old Trafford and The Oval finished as draws.
+This was the first time since 1977 that Australia had not won a Test match in an Ashes series, and the first time since 1981 that England had won three consecutive Ashes series.

 Venues

 The five venues used in the series were Trent Bridge, Lord's, Old Trafford, the Riverside Ground and The Oval.
 There were questions as to whether Lord's would host an Ashes match – it would have been the first time since 1882 that Lord's had not hosted an Ashes Test – but the venues were eventually confirmed to include Lord's on 22 September 2011.
 On 1 June 2012, it was announced that the first Test was scheduled to take place at Trent Bridge.

 It was the first Ashes series held in England since 1977 not to include a match at Edgbaston.